Jade-P/MLGroupProject/README.md

 Images are subsetted into smaller “sub-windows” and are applied to the decision tree, to determine if it has the appropriate features to contain a face, and if not they can be filtered out.
 This method is so effective that it has been shown that after the first filter (or the first node of the decision tree), the classifier can get rid of half of the image, noting that it does not contain a face.
 Then the sub-windows are put through more classifiers to final determine the location of a face.
 Interestingly, the Haar Cascade method does not use pixels directly but instead features that can be encoded, and the motivation for this is because systems that use features are considerably faster then pixel based systems.
 Overall the Haar Cascade classifier uses a combination of integrals and subsetting to create an effective method of determining the coordinates of a face.

+### Limitations

+#### Haar Cascade
-This particular algorithm has a difficult time in detecting faces that are not in a prime spot, so the algorithm cannot detect faces that are too close to the camera, too far from the camera, or if the face is not looking towards the camera.
+The Haar Cascade algorithm has a difficult time in detecting faces that are not in a prime spot, so the algorithm cannot detect faces that are too close to the camera, too far from the camera, or if the face is not looking towards the camera.
 Moreover, the lighting has a significant role in the difficulty of detecting a face, so the lighting also has to be optimal.
 Lastly, it does occasionally have a false positive and tell you there is a face where there is not one.

 All of these aspects do contribute to the accuracy of the overall emotion detection because if the face detection is not completely effective then the classification model cannot appropriately applied and may yield inaccurate results.

-### Limitations

 #### Fundamental issue within the topic
 As could be seen in the plotted dataset, there was some data that could be even confusing for humans, especially considering the Neutral, Sad and Surprise.
 In other words, determining human emotion from a face is actually somewhat subjective.
 For example, a smiling face does not always indicate Happy emotion and crying face does not always indicates Sad emotion.
 Therefore, there is a fundamental limitation in the topic of classifying human emotions by just calculating visual data.